STORY / GAMEPLAY

 On LEVEL 6 you're in control of the SWAT van as Sarah tries to shoot down the pursuing helicopter while you keep the thing straight enough for her to get a decent aim (LEVEL 7 on the C64).
 LEVEL 7 on the other hand, is the final level on the CPC version in which you finally fight with the T1000 at the steel factory, while on the C64 there is a multi-platform scrolling arcade shooter, in which you control T800 breaking into Cyberdyne Labs in order to recover the remains of the first Terminator while the SWAT squad storm in to stop him.
 The C64 version continues with LEVEL 8 that involves the CPP's stage with the helicopter and LEVEL 9 that is the final fight with the T1000.
 Confusing, isn't it?

-Overall, Terminator 2 is an addictive game, but it gets easily frustrating by its gameplay repetitiveness and sometimes, boring gameplay.
+Overall, Terminator 2: Judgment Day is a quite addictive game, but it gets easily frustrating by its repetitiveness and, sometimes boring, gameplay.GRAPHICS / SOUND

 The game's graphics on the Amstrad CPC are colorful, with some nice background details -especially during the fighting scenes- and nicely drawn and animated sprites of the two Cyborgs.
 The sound is adequate, with a rather poor introductory tune taken from (the awesome) music of the film, whilst the sound effects are limited to some punch, kick and car engine sounds.